addam/ghost-tileset/README.md

 On each level, the nodes are sorted by `x` or `y` coordinate of their bounding boxes (always choosing the longer dimension of the whole set) and split into two halves at the median.
 Afterwards, every `compressLevels` consecutive levels are compressed into a node.

+## lod:(levels=2):(factor:0.25)

+Generate several levels of detail of each tile.
+Structure of the tileset is preserved, so the content of leaf nodes may get merged in upper nodes.

+Each building (connected component) within a tile is simplified on its own.
+Firstly, its floor plan is estimated from all the vertices.
+Then, boundary vertices are iteratively removed where this removal causes least error.
+Simplification continues until the count of vertices decreases by a given factor.

 ## draco

 Process all `b3dm` content using Draco compression.